Doina (Eminescu): Kinship theory and self-censoring

-Implicitly, Doina refers to Eminescu's differentiation between ethnic communities, which he differentiated by levels of kinship or intermixing with Romanians.
+Implicitly, Doina refers to Eminescu's ranking of ethnic communities, which he differentiated by levels of kinship or intermixing with Romanians.
 With his articles of the mid-1870s, Eminescu showed himself persuaded that cranioscopy had demonstrated genetic links between Romanians and Bukovina's Slavic minorities, whether "Ruthenians" or Hutsuls.
 His conclusion was that the latter groups were in fact Slavicized Dacians.
 Scholar Kopi Kyçyku points out that Doina does not mention the Albanians of Romania, further noting that Eminescu was an Albanophile who especially appreciated the Ghica family.
 Beginning in September 1877, Eminescu as a journalist had linked his views on the Ghicas with the Bukovina issue, honoring Grigore Ghica for his attempt to oppose the region's annexation, and predicting that another Ghica would see Bukovina returned to Romania.
 In an unpublished article, tentatively dated to 1878–1879, he contends that Romanians, Albanians and "Dalmatians" were of the same Thraco-Illyrian race.
-It commonality was an "outstanding zest for war, but always in service to the foreigner, and what is more for the benefit of wimpy neighbors [Eminescu's emphasis]".
+Its commonality was an "outstanding zest for war, but always in service to the foreigner, and what is more for the benefit of wimpy neighbors [Eminescu's emphasis]".

 Eminescu's private notes also detail his bitterness about a perceived racial deterioration of Moldavia's own boyar class during a century of Phanariote dominance.
 Using heraldic analogies, he noted that the Moldavian arms, which had once featured the "Valois lilies", could now display the "red pepper, of Phanariote-and-Bulgarian provenance".
 In this setting, Romania's Jews were even farther removed from the authentically Romanian peasantry, and therefore "could not merge with our people."
 Also from the period, La arme ("To Arms"), sometimes seen as a Doina variant, builds on this sentiment.
 Its third stanza includes a reference to Bukovina as falling into mâni murdare de jidan ("filthy kike hands").
 Draft versions of Doina make explicit mention of "Stephen's Romanians" being "in kike hands", and record with alarm the spread of Yiddish in Bukovina.
 Another manuscript proclaims specific curses against the perceived enablers of Jews, Greeks, and Russians; for instance: